Please see our Declaration of Interest 2016-17 here.

-I am link governor for Maths and French and pupil voice.
+I am link governor for Maths, Modern Foreign Languages, Geography and pupil voice.
 I go into lessons and have discussions with relevant staff and I attend school council meetings I really enjoy being part of Ridgeway and in particular the interaction with the children.
 We are regularly invited to take part in many and various school activities including the termly curriculum reviews and this involvement gives you a real feeling of belonging.

 Catherine Stewart – Community Governor